Playable Guardians User Manual

 “If I have to defeat each Guardian myself to unlock it, how do all of us in multiplayer get the same Guardian if there is only one?”

-Excellent question, one I had to ponder while making this.
+Excellent question; one I had to ponder while making this.
 Despite the fact you can now spawn multiple inside the NSC Feature Menu, I still wanted a safeguard.
-What happens is if anyone defeats a Guardian (this applies to singleplayer as well if the AI beats you to killing a Guardian), the game will automatically search for any human players who have Playable Guardians active who haven’t defeated said Guardian, and if it finds anyone, the game will spawn in a new system for that Guardian.
-This means, if even two people in multiplayer have Playable Guardians active, both should get the opportunity to defeat it, even if one player defeats it 5 times or the AI gets the Guardian at least once.
-This also means that after your first system spawns at the beginning of the game, you don’t have to worry about spawning in more than one Guardian system type at any given time until you just “want to have fun” with more systems.
+What happens is if anyone defeats a Guardian (this applies to singleplayer as well if the AI beats you to killing a Guardian), the game will automatically search for any human players who have Playable Guardians active and haven’t defeated said Guardian, and if it finds anyone, the game will spawn in a new system for that Guardian.
+This means, if even two people in multiplayer have Playable Guardians active, both should get the opportunity to defeat it, even if one player defeats it five times or the AI gets the Guardian at least once.
+This also means after your first system spawns at the beginning of the game, you don’t have to worry about spawning in more than one Guardian system type at any given time until you just “want to have fun” with more systems.

 If you have an error where the safeguard doesn’t kick in or a Guardian system never appears, you can use the NSC System Spawn Control Center to fix this.

-As for adding/subtracting Playable Guardian features, I am open to any and all suggestions, but given maintaining this feature is already a task and I have put many hours of work into it, I will not add/remove features because someone thinks the feature should/shouldn’t have something.
+As for adding/subtracting Playable Guardian features, I am open to any and all suggestions, but given maintaining this feature is already a task and I have put many hours of work into, I will not add/remove features because someone thinks the feature should/shouldn’t have something.
 If I find merit in the suggestion (add or remove), I will consider it, and I’m open to any constructive criticism as to how I can improve any Playable Guardian feature currently present.

 Save Game Compatibility: